 Teaching Tips | Science | Pedagogy |

-- Although focused on Colorado, the video is a good resource for teachers who are teaching about the effects of global warming on US citizens.
-This video would serve best as a prompt to beginning a lesson or unit on the water cycle and/or local water supplies if living in a region supplied by this snow melt.
+- Although focused on Colorado, the video is a good resource for teaching about the effects of global warming on US citizens.
+This video would serve best as a prompt to begin a lesson or unit on the water cycle and/or local water supplies if living in a region supplied by snow melt.

 About the Science

-- Video shows scientists measuring snowpack in Colorado mountains (both above ground and under the snowpack) and discusses the importance of snowpack to water storage and water supply to lower elevations: lower snowpack, less storage, less water available.
+- Video shows scientists measuring snowpack in Colorado mountains and discusses the importance of snowpack to water storage and water supply to lower elevations.
+A smaller snowpack means less water storage and less water available.

-- Comments from expert scientist: The activity presents researchers working in the field and explains how the scientific knowledge originates from this work.
+- Comments from expert scientist: The video presents researchers working in the field and explains how the scientific knowledge originates from this work.
 The underground lysimeter installation is a great example of this.
-The connection and explanation between snowmelt and the subsurface flow part, how water actually gets into the stream, is weak.
-The conclusion that the climate-driven transition from snow to rain, causing increased evapotranspiration, is not supported by anything presented in this work.
+The connection and explanation between snowmelt and the subsurface flow (how water actually gets into the stream) is weak.
+The conclusion that the climate-driven transition from snow to rain, causing increased evapotranspiration, is not supported by anything presented in this video.

 About the Pedagogy